MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 Troubleshooting:

-- If you have a question about how something works: Check whether your question is already answered on the [Frequently asked questions](faqs.md) page.
+- If you have a question about how something works: Check whether your question is already answered as a[Frequently asked question](faqs.md).

 - If you have a question about a support statement for Azure Information Protection: See the [Requirements](requirements.md) information, which is regularly updated.